“AND, BUT…THEREFORE: Every story can be reduced to this single structure.”

 Pay attention to your side hustles as that’s where your BIG STORY is waiting!

 Hi, I’m Shlomi Ron, co-founder, and CEO at the Visual Storytelling Institute.
 This is an important lesson I learned from my journey.
 For over 20 years I have been working in various digital marketing roles on the agency and client sides for Fortune 100/500 brands such as American Express, Nokia, and IBM.
 Working with major brands allowed me to hone my experience on a large scale with diverse audiences and global budgets.

 All along, I was nursing my side passion for visual media.
 I am a great believer that sometimes you need to experience the world through different cultural lenses, and that’s when I started taking Italian language classes on the weekend, just for fun.
 As I moved up the levels, we ditched the textbooks and watched classic Italian films and discussed them in Italian.
 That drove my interest later to start cafePellicola.com a blog dedicated to fine Italian cinema.
 I also ran mini-film festivals in San Diego and New York where I curated the films, introduced them, and ran a post-screening Q&A.

 I also help to manage the estate of video artist Buky Schwartz (my father-in-law) who was one of the early pioneers of video art.
 His video art is shown in major museums and galleries worldwide and found in private and public collections like the Whitney, Guggenheim, and The Smithsonian.
-His first video installation Painted Projections (1977) was acquired three years ago by the Smithsonian American Art Museum and was part of an exhibit Watch This!
-Revelations in Media Art.
+His first video installation Painted Projections (1977) was acquired three years ago by the Smithsonian American Art Museum.